 How Can My Child Participate?

-The Computer Science Education Week team has written curriculum for educators and homeschool parents to show children how to write their first computer programs.
-Click the link below to find lessons on programming your first computer program, creating a holiday card, building your own video game, and much more.
+The Computer Science Education Week team has written curriculum for educators and home-school parents to show children how to write their first computer programs.
+Find lessons on programming your first computer program, creating a holiday card, building your own video game, and much more.